Judeling/Doorcontrol/README.md

 # Doorcontrol
-TC Maker door control for the Arduino
+TC Maker door control for the Arduino side